 For the purpose of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash flows (cash-generating units).
-The Group defines a cash generating unit as a route group.
-Price caps for each route group are set by the Commissioner based on the costs necessary to provide service on each route group as defined in the Coastal Ferry Services Contract with the Province of British Columbia (the "Province").
+The Group defines a cash-generating unit as a route group.
+Price caps for each route group, as defined in the Coastal Ferry Services Contract with the Province of British Columbia (the "Province"), are set by the Commissioner based on the principle that the costs necessary to provide service system-wide are recovered.